No-Scalpel Vasectomy Procedure Info – Gentle Procedures Toronto

 No-Scalpel Vasectomy Procedure Info – Gentle Procedures TorontoMarwan Nasr2018-02-19T09:19:18+00:00

 Dr. Sing offers virtually painless No-Scalpel Vasectomy at the Gentle Procedures Toronto clinic locations in North York and Mississauga.
 He believes it to be the most effective method in practice today and is proud to offer a premium vasectomy experience, fully covered by OHIP.

 No-scalpel vasectomies at our clinic provide a safe and virtually painless alternative to conventional vasectomy using a scalpel.
 Studies show that no-scalpel vasectomies have a complication rate eight times lower than conventional approaches and involve less discomfort.

 Gentle Procedures Clinic is a leader in the introduction of the virtually painless no scalpel surgical procedure.
 Our surgical team has world-class training and support, and we are proud to operate at the highest standard of surgical excellence.

 We offer the premium service of no-scalpel vasectomy at no charge to our clients.

+Please contact us with your questions, or to book an appointment.
+You can reach us during clinic hours at 416-551-7070.
 For the very fastest service, please go ahead and register online now and we will call you back fast to schedule your appointment.

 Why No-Scalpel Vasectomy for Ontario Men?